Questions & Excerpts from Interviews

 A - There are beautiful Christmas ballads but I had to follow the vision.
 Maybe, someday we'll remix the intro into the song.
 Songs touch us.
 I didn’t want to touch anyone!
 Not in an 'emotional down' way.
 I wanted to pull them out of the chair or off their couch and get them to dance in their homes and in store isles and streets.
-To lead them to that special place, where your feet can’t stop tapping, emotions are dancing and the Serotonin is flowing and the night is 'Elevated'.
+I love when your feet can’t stop tapping, the Serotonin is flowing and the night is 'Elevated'.
 I don't think a person can be both down and dancing to an up tempo song.

 I want the song to be - energy in the soul, what eggnog and gingerbread are to our tongue.
 Tasty and uplifting.